eldr-rb/eldr/README.md

 end
 ```

-The DSL pulled a route's name and it's roles into a before filter, then checked them against the current_user's roles.
+The DSL pulled a route's name and its roles into a before filter, then checked them against the current_user's roles.
 The filter itself was five lines.

 I soon realized that this was redundant abstraction.
 The DSL didn't save me any coding, it merely gave the code pretty words.
 I was sacrificing clarity for poetry.